-Opioids cross the placenta and may produce respiratory depression and psycho-physiologic effects in neonates.
-Morphine Sulfate is not recommended for use in women during and immediately prior to labor.
-Occasionally, opioid analgesics may prolong labor through actions which temporarily reduce the strength, duration and frequency of uterine contractions.
-However this effect is not consistent and may be offset by an increased rate of cervical dilatation, which tends to shorten labor.
-Closely observe neonates whose mothers received opioid analgesics during labor for signs of respiratory depression.
-Have a specific opioid antagonist, such as naloxone, available for reversal of opioid-induced respiratory depression in the neonate.
+Labor or Delivery: Opioids cross the placenta and may produce respiratory depression and psycho-physiologic effects in neonates.
+An opioid antagonist, such as naloxone, must be available for reversal of opioid induced respiratory depression in the neonate.
+Morphine Sulfate Tablets are not recommended for use in women during and immediately prior to labor, when use of shorter-acting analgesics or other analgesic techniques are more appropriate.
+Opioid analgesics, including Morphine Sulfate Tablets, can prolong labor through actions that temporarily reduce the strength, duration, and frequency of uterine contractions.
+However, this effect is not consistent and may be offset by an increased rate of cervical dilatation, which tends to shorten labor.
+Monitor neonates exposed to opioid analgesics during labor for signs of excess sedation and respiratory depression.

 The safety and effectiveness and the pharmacokinetics of Morphine Sulfate Tablets in pediatric patients below the age of 18 have not been established.

-Morphine Sulfate pharmacokinetics have been reported to be significantly altered in patients with cirrhosis.
-Clearance was found to decrease with a corresponding increase in half-life.
-The M3G and M6G to morphine AUC ratios also decreased in these subjects, indicating diminished metabolic activity.
-Start these patients cautiously with lower doses of Morphine Sulfate and titrate slowly while carefully monitoring for side effects.
+Morphine pharmacokinetics have been reported to be significantly altered in patients with cirrhosis.
+Start these patients with a lower than usual dosage of Morphine Sulfate Tablets and titrate slowly while monitoring for signs of respiratory depression, sedation, and hypotension [see Clinical Pharmacology (12.3)].

 Drug Abuse and Dependence